 - Sex hormone dependent tumors of the reproductive tract and accessory organs.

-Gonadotropins, including Ovidrel® PreFilled Syringe (choriogonadotropin alfa injection), should only be used by physicians who are thoroughly familiar with infertility problems and their management.
+Gonadotropins, including Ovidrel® PreFilled Syringe (choriogonado-tropin alfa injection), should only be used by physicians who are thoroughly familiar with infertility problems and their management.
 Like other hCG products, Ovidrel® PreFilled Syringe is a potent gonadotropic substance capable of causing Ovarian Hyperstimulation Syndrome (OHSS) in women with or without pulmonary or vascular complications.
-The risks of gonadotropin treatment should be considered for women with risk factors of thromboembolic events such as prior medical or family history.
-Gonadotropin therapy requires a certain time commitment by physicians and supportive health professionals, and requires the availability of appropriate monitoring facilities (see PRECAUTIONS/ Laboratory Tests).
+The risks of gonadoptropin treatment should be considered for women with risk factors of thromboembolic events such as prior medical or family history.
+Gonadotropin therapy requires a certain time commitment by physicians and supportive health professionals, and requires the availability of appropriate monitoring facilities (see "Precautions/ Laboratory Tests").
 Safe and effective induction of ovulation and use of Ovidrel® PreFilled Syringe in women requires monitoring of ovarian response with serum estradiol and transvaginal ultrasound on a regular basis.

 Mild to moderate uncomplicated ovarian enlargement which may be accompanied by abdominal distention and/or abdominal pain may occur in patients treated with FSH and hCG, and generally regresses without treatment within two or three weeks.
 Careful monitoring of ovarian response can further minimize the risk of overstimulation.